 - You could always request a free copy of your full statutory credit report online from these agencies.
 Be aware that they will charge you £2.00 if you request it in the post.

-- Consider CredAbility to sign up for a free Equifax report, updated on a monthly basis.
+- Consider our member-only platform, CredAbility to get a free Equifax report, updated on a monthly basis.

 How can I improve my credit score?

 If you have a low score, don’t worry, there are ways you can improve it over time.
 Here are eleven ways to make yourself more appealing to lenders: